 How can I be Eligible for the Arkadelphia Promise Scholarship and how do I stay Eligible?

 - Graduate from Arkadelphia High School.

-- Maintain eligibility for the Arkansas Academic Challenge (Lottery) Scholarship throughout college.
+- Maintain eligibility in the Lottery Scholarship throughout college.

 What are the specific qualifications to receive the Arkadelphia Promise Scholarship?

 - Must be a graduate of Arkadelphia High School

 - Must apply for and receive the Lottery Scholarship